John E. Sullivan DDS

 IMPORTANT — DO NOT:

-DO NOT ignore swelling, severe pain, or bite changes
+DO NOT ignore swelling, severe pain, or changes in your bite.

 When to Call the Office